Table of contents

 - Your full address.
 Include your street address, city, and state/province

 Those legal requirements are the bare minimum, but you can improve your engagement and your consumer trust if you include a few additional pieces of contact information too:

 - A link back to your site.
 Try adding a linked logo or including specific pages (your blog, services page, etc.).
 This gives readers a way to get more information in a single tap.

 - Contact email address.
 This information is a way for readers to reply to the message or get in touch with questions or concerns.

-While this isn’t the most exciting element of your email footer design, it’s one of the most important.
-Here’s what you need:
+Privacy policies and legal disclaimers aren’t the most exciting elements of your email footer design, but they’re among the most important.